 Bake at 350°F for 5–6 minutes until the edges start turning golden.
 Let them sit for a minute in the tin, then carefully transfer to a parchment-lined baking sheet to cool fully.

-coat with white chocolate and crunch
+Coat with white chocolate and crunch

 While the shells cool, melt the white chocolate.
 You can do this with a double boiler: simmer a little water in a pan, place a heatproof bowl of chopped chocolate on top (without touching the water), stir until smooth, then remove.
 Or, microwave in short 20-second bursts, stirring in between, until melted.
 (Tip: white chocolate scorches quickly, so keep a close eye on it.)